A Physio’s Perspective on Choosing the Right Support for Your Knee

 Final Thoughts: Keep it Simple, Keep it Evidence-Based

-As physio students, we believe injury management should be straightforward, affordable, and grounded in evidence — not hype.
+As physios, we believe injury management should be straightforward, affordable, and grounded in evidence — not hype.
 The right brace can support your recovery, but it's only one piece of the puzzle alongside exercise, education, and guided rehab.